RobotecAI/rai/docs/manipulation.md

 # AI-powered robotics manipulation

+## Overview

+Vision-Language-Action (VLA) models represent a novel approach to controlling robots, offering significant potential to automate and generalize robotic operations.
+We are working on integrating this approach with RAI to further extend RAI's versatility.
+The upcoming manipulation demo will showcase the currently developed functionalities of RAI enhanced with VLA models.
+Users will be able to instruct a robotic arm to perform specific tasks, such as organizing scattered toys, with a single command prompt.

 ## Currently planned and developed pipeline

 ![pipeline](imgs/openvla_diagram.gif)

 ### **Automated Dataset Generation**

 We aim to automatically generate a dataset with various scenes and robot's actions to fine-tune VLA (Vision-Language-Action) models for generalist robot manipulation policies.
-We aim to leverage our **LLM-powered Scene Generator** enabling easy generation of various scenarios based on user prompts.
+We aim to leverage our [**LLM-powered Scene Generator**](https://github.com/RobotecAI/o3de-genai-gems) enabling easy generation of various scenarios based on user prompts.

 **LLM-powered Scene Generator** generates the Python code that creates the prompted scene and makes objects make desired actions.
 We use the most efficient [Claude models](https://www.anthropic.com/claude) (currently Claude 3.5 Sonnet).
 The tool is integrated with [O3DE - an open source, real-time 3D engine](https://o3de.org/industries/robotics-and-simulations/).